How to Obfuscate JSON Online: A Complete Guide to Surrogate Pairs, Hex Encoding, and Key Randomization

 }

-The obfuscator processes nested structures recursively.
-Every string at every depth level gets encoded, and key order is randomized independently at each nesting level.
+The obfuscator walks nested structures recursively.
+Every string at every depth gets encoded, and key order is randomized independently at each level.

-- No installation required: Works in any browser—no npm packages, no CLI tools, no dependencies.
+- No installation: It runs in your browser.
+No npm packages, no CLI tools, no dependencies to manage.

-- Instant results: Paste, click, copy.
-No waiting for builds or compilation.
+- Fast: Paste, click, copy.
+No build steps, no compilation.

-- Multiple encoding modes: Switch between surrogate pairs, hex, and code points depending on your use case.
+- Multiple encoding modes: Switch between surrogate pairs, hex, and code points depending on what you need.

-- Structural integrity: The output is always valid JSON that any compliant parser can decode.
+- Always valid output: The result is valid JSON that any compliant parser can decode.

-Security testing and penetration testing: Use obfuscated JSON payloads to test whether APIs, WAFs, and input validators correctly decode Unicode escapes before applying security rules.
-This is a standard technique in authorized security assessments.
+Security testing and pentesting: Obfuscated JSON payloads test whether APIs, WAFs, and input validators actually decode Unicode escapes before applying security rules.
+This is standard practice in authorized security assessments.

-Bug report sanitization: When filing bug reports that include JSON request or response bodies, obfuscation prevents credentials or PII from being casually readable in issue trackers.
+Bug report sanitization: When you file a bug report that includes JSON request or response bodies, obfuscation keeps credentials or PII from being readable in issue trackers.

-Automated test fixtures: Generate obfuscated variants of test JSON to ensure your application does not depend on specific key ordering or unescaped string formats.
+Automated test fixtures: Generate obfuscated variants of test JSON to make sure your application doesn't depend on specific key ordering or unescaped string formats.

 FAQ